 It usually takes about 20 minutes to work and the effects may last for about two to four hours.
 The best time to have pethidine is during the first stage of labor — the period before you start pushing.

-Don’t take pethidine when #baby is about to come out, because it can make the little one drowsy, and affect breathing, making it more difficult to get breastfeeding started.
+Don’t take pethidine when Your Baby is about to come out, because it can make the little one drowsy, and affect breathing, making it more difficult to get breastfeeding started.
 Other side effects include feeling woozy, sick, and being forgetful.

 In some countries, this method of pain relief is not very common.